billz/SocksProxy/README.md

 The `passwd` command will prompt you for a new password.
 In the [usage](#usage) example below `sockspass` is used, however you should choose your own secure password.

 ## Usage
 Begin by restarting the Dante service from the Socks Proxy plugin UI.
 This will apply the basic Dante configuration and should start up a functional SOCKS proxy server.
-You may confirm this by checking the service output on the **Status** tab.
+Confirm this by checking the service output on the **Status** tab.

 With the Dante server running, you may now perform a basic connection test on your local machine.
 Substitute `danteuser` and `sockspass` for the values you used in the previous step:
 ```